An iconic Carneddau bird

 With the help of volunteers, our scrub vegetation clearance project is creating more open feeding grounds for the Chough at key locations across the Carneddau.

-Local people can help to identify and monitor the Chough and invertebrates.
-Special training for volunteers can help us collect further data on Chough numbers and their feeding behaviour.
+Local people can help to identify and monitor the Chough and the dung-dwelling invertebrates.
+Volunteers and members of the public can help us collect further data on Chough numbers and their feeding behaviours by joining us on seasonal counts and emailing their Chough sighting data to frangoesgoch@gmail.com.

 Why is this important?

-The Chough is the rarest breeding crow in the UK.
-It has been identified as a priority species by the Welsh Government.
+The Chough is the rarest breeding crow in the UK and it has been identified as a priority species by the Welsh Government.
 One of the main threats facing these birds is the loss of suitable habitat at traditional foraging sites.
 More people are needed to help identify these birds on the Carneddau uplands as better records of this species will help to inform future conservation plans.

 How can you get involved?